If you love pan seared salmon, you will go crazy for this quick, simple weeknight Salmon Piccata recipe!

 - Pour in stock (or water), turn heat down to medium, then add butter.
 Swirl until butter has completely melted.

-- Return cooked salmon filets to piccata sauce, garnish with additional parsley, lemon wedges, and a sprinkle of flaky sea salt.
-Serve immediately with extra sauce spooned on top.
+- Return pan cooked salmon filets to piccata sauce, garnish with additional parsley, lemon wedges, and a sprinkle of flaky sea salt.
+Serve immediately with extra piccata sauce spooned on top.

 Expert Tips

 - Cook with a wine that’s good enough to drink!
-The flavors concentrate as it reduces, so you definitely want to use something you enjoy.
+The flavors concentrate as the sauce reduces.
+You definitely want to use something you enjoy drinking!

 - Use fresh lemon juice.
 It is so much better than bottled!